pflanze/chjize/README.md

     make chj

-Unlike Ansible, this caches which actions were already done, and is thus more efficient when running for various things in sequence.
-If an action for some reason should be re-run, unlink the file with the same name as the target.
+Unlike Ansible, this caches which actions were already done, and is thus more efficient when asking the same target repeatedly (even across runs).
+If an action for some reason really should be re-run, unlink the file with the same name as the target.

 ## Bugs